ferdymercury/RPi-pHat-Thermocouple/README.md

 The major changes to his design to this one are:

-* Change the form-factor from a Raspberry-Pi Zero sized board to a "full size" version intended for a Raspberry-Pi 2 or 3.
+* Change the form-factor from a Raspberry-Pi Zero sized board to a "full size" version intended for a Raspberry-Pi 2 or -3.
 * Add an isolated RS-232 to TTL interface.
-* Drop the on-board regulator.
+* Drop the on-board regulator to 5V, and associated bridge rectifier and "ideal diode".
 * Drop the SPI EEPROM for automated "Hat" configuration.
-* Drop the buzzer.
+* Drop the alarm buzzer.
 * Add screw terminal connections for power, thermocouple and RS-232 connections.
 * Add pin headers for driving LED annunciators.
-* Add pin headers (with optional pull-ups) for I2C peripherals.
+* Add pin headers (with configurable pull-ups) for I2C peripherals.
 * Add fuse to protect connections to off-board peripherals.

 I'd like to extend my thanks to [Mike](https://github.com/mikelawrence) for sharing his work with the community under an MIT license.
 This derivitive work is likewise available under the same license.